 |Immigrant Forage Kochia||6||6-16 inches||Broadleaf|

 As you look through the list above, you will notice that there are several species that are well adapted to arid landscapes but are not found in dryland pasture mix.
 Why?
 One reason is cost.
-Species like Snake River and Bluebunch Wheatgrass can be very cost prohibitive.
-We can certainly add them to a custom mix, but they otherwise price a pasture mix outside the range of what the average person really requires.
+Species like Snake River and Bluebunch Wheatgrass work very well in dryland conditions but can be cost prohibitive.
+We can certainly add them to a custom mix, but they price a pasture mix outside the range of what the average person really requires or can afford.
 Another reason is forage production.
-Indian Ricegrass, for example, is one of the most drought tolerant species available to us but produces very little forage, and the forage it does produce is not ideal.
+Indian Ricegrass, for example, is one of the most drought tolerant species available but produces very little forage, and the forage it does produce is not ideal.

 Some planting sites fall into the realm of not quite dryland but not quite irrigated, either.
 I recommend erring on the side of caution.
 Go with the species that will tolerate droughty conditions and survive on less water.
 Why?
 Because part of the selection process also hinges upon WHEN the water comes.
-If you plant a fescue that requires a minimum of 14″ of annual precipitation, but your water comes in the form of rain in spring or fall, then your fescue will eventually thin out and die over time.
-It wont tolerate the hot, dry summer months.
-On the other hand, drought tolerant species will better weather hot summer months, will persist, and produce more forage if they are given supplemental water or are planted in areas with slightly higher annual precip.
-Intermediate Wheatgrass, for example, can be very drought tolerant and will grow on as little as 11″ annual precipitation, but really shines as a pasture and hay grass between 16′ and 30″.
-Plants, like all living things, have a minimum threshold for survival but the area of maximum performance lies somewhere between extremes.
+If you plant a fescue that requires a minimum of 14″ of annual precipitation, but your water comes in the form of rain in spring or fall, then your fescue will eventually thin out and die in the hot, dry mid summer months.
+On the other hand, drought tolerant species will better weather hot summer months, persist, and produce more forage if they are given supplemental water or are planted in areas with slightly higher annual precip.
+Intermediate Wheatgrass, for example, can be very drought tolerant and will grow on as little as 11″ annual precipitation and it is almost always a component of our dryland pasture mix.
+But it really shines as a pasture and hay grass between 14″ and 20″.
+Plants, like all living things, have a minimum threshold for survival.
+Maximum performance lies somewhere between extremes.
 Err on the side of drought tolerance.

 Dryland Pasture Mix provides excellent forage.
 In areas of 12+ inches of annual precipitation it has been and bailed at least once annually.
 It can be fall and winter grazed as pasture.
-Once established it can be grazed in any season, assuming reasonable rotation is allowed for plants to recover.
-Sufficient green matter should remain through summer months to encourage re-growth, photosynthesis, etc. The ability to cut as hay will depend upon your water, soil profile, grazing habits and any number of environmental conditions.
+Once established it can be grazed in any season, but reasonable rotation is required for plants to recover.
+Sufficient green matter should remain through summer months to encourage re-growth, photosynthesis, etc. The ability to cut dryland pasture mix as hay will depend upon your water, soil profile, grazing habits and any number of environmental conditions.
 Where sufficient resources are available, a drought tolerant pasture mix is an excellent dual-purpose product adapted to a wide range of dryland ecosystems.
 It is efficient and multi-purpose.

-Yes.
-The answer depends on several factors, but the short answer is yes.
 Dryland Pasture Mix is effective for disturbed sites, restoration and weed control.
-It competes well with weeds if you can beat the life cycle on invasive annuals and give your seed a head start.
+It competes well with weeds if you can beat the life cycle of invasive annuals and give your seed a head start.
 Prepare your seedbed and treat weeds prior to planting.
 Refer to my post an seedbed preparation and sowing.

 One of the great benefits of a grass pasture mix is the ability to spray for invasive broadleaf species.
 We do not generally add broadleaves to our pasture mix so it can be spray once the stand is established.
 Of course, we can add broadleaves to the mix – just know that you will kill them if you spray.

-You will achieve best results by drill seeding, but broadcast seeding is the most common method.
-Take care to plant no deeper than .25″.
+Best results are achieved by drill seeding, but broadcast seeding is the most common method and is very successful.
+Plant no deeper than .25″.
 Prepare the soil with some form of light disturbance such as a spike-tooth harrow.
 Methods will vary from sit to site and will depend upon your equipment.
+For those with small tracts of land or limited equipment, a hard-tooth rake will suffice, or an old piece of fencing drug behind a truck or ATV.
+Some disturbance is better than no disturbance.

 Dryland pasture mix can be sown any time of year if your seeding is kept wet, especially during germination and establishment stages.
-If you are supplementing annual precipitation and your water is scarce or comes at specific times of year, the best planting time is late fall (September-October).
+If you are supplementing annual precipitation and your water is scarce the best planting time is late fall (September-October).
 Seed will lay dormant until spring in late fall planting scenarios.
+Spring is also a great time assuming you can work the ground.
 Plant no deeper than 1/4″